Campground Review: Manatee Springs State Park, Chiefland, Florida

 Manatee Springs is located along the legendary Suwannee River about 6 miles west of Chiefland Florida.

 The Spring pool maintains a 72 degree temperature year round which draws in Manatees from the river during the winter months when the temperatures in the river fall, thus the reason the springs are named Manatee Springs.
 The year round moderate temperature also provides humans swimming, scuba diving and snorkeling recreation year-round.

 The campground offers 80 campsites in three camping areas.
-Each camp area has its own conveniently located washroom and bath house.
-One of the bath houses we had heat lamps in the showers, a nice feature if you are showing on a cold morning.
-There is electricity and water at each campsite and a dump site on the grounds for emptying your holding tanks.
-There is free Wi-Fi at the concessionaire pavilion near the springs itself.
+Most sites are reasonably level and nicely spaced away from adjacent sites.
+Each of the three camping areas has its own conveniently located washroom and bath house.
+One of the bath houses we used had heat lamps in the showers, a nice feature if you are showing on a cold morning.
+There is electricity and water at each campsite and a dump site near the park entrance for emptying your holding tanks.
+There is no Wi-Fi within the camping area, however there is free Wi-Fi at the concessionaire pavilion near the springs itself.

 Cypress Trees line the spring pool and lowland areas near the river, but Oak trees are the major tree species in most of the park.
 Sweetgum and Ash are also found throughout the woods.
-The mature trees provide nice shade for the campsites and woodland plants and shrubs provide welcome privacy screening.
-One park service we had not encountered before is the practice of picking trash, sweeping and raking every campsite after it is vacated and before the next user arrived.
-Sort of like a good motel has the room swept, sheets changed, bathrooms cleaned, and waste baskets cleaned between stays.
-We also found good maintenance of the picnic tables and fire rings and the cleaning of the washrooms excellent.
-All the campsite RV parking area we saw were reasonably level and spacious.
+The mature trees provide nice shade for the campsites and woodland plants and shrubs provide welcome privacy screening in the campground.